 Predominantly from the Morison Vineyard, Hope, planted in 2000, managed organically and BioGro certified since 2014.
 Clone B95 is planted in the top part of the vineyard where 1-1.5 meters of heavier clays, washed down from the hills immediately behind

 overlay the loamy, stony gravels typical of this part of the Waimea Plains.
 Vines are cane pruned on a single fruiting wire with a target yield of 6-7 tonnes per hectare.
 Machine harvested and de-stemmed in the vineyard and transferred directly to press.
-Juice was briefly settled and transferred with moderate solids to French oak barriques and puncheons, (19% new) for fermentation.
+Juice was briefly settled and transferred with moderate solids to French oak barriques and puncheons, (16% new) for fermentation.
 For this vintage all barrels were inoculated with selected yeast.
-A portion of the wine (65%) has undergone secondary malolactic fermentation (MLF) to further soften acidity and enhance mouthfeel.
+The wine has undergone full secondary malolactic fermentation (MLF) to further soften acidity and enhance mouthfeel.